ruyisdk/support-matrix/Duo_S/BuildRoot/README.md

 Install the [`ruyi`](https://github.com/ruyisdk/ruyi) package manager, run `ruyi device provision`, and follow the prompts.

+### using `balenaEtcher` to Flash Image to microSD Card
+Install[`balennaEtcher`],use open source tool balenaEtcher for flashing

 ### Logging into the System

 Log into the system via the serial port.

 ## Expected Results

-The system should boot normally and allow login via the onboard serial port.
+The system should boot normally and allow login via the onboard serial port and ssh.

 ## Actual Results

-The system booted successfully and login via the onboard serial port was also successful.
+The system booted successfully and login via the onboard serial port and ssh was also successful.

 ### Boot Information